 What we like most about this portfolio is whether the markets are rising, going sideways, or falling, these funds will produce income, even if the portfolio as a whole isn’t appreciating.
 While there is no such thing a a bullet proof portfolio, we believe that this comes pretty close.

 We understand that this portfolio will miss out on the big fast swings up, but it should also miss the big fast swings down.
 And that’s fine with us.
 Our guiding principle during retirement is “as long as we don’t lose much money, we’ll should have time to recover, and hopefully won’t run out of it.”

 We believe our portfolio will provide us with sufficient control to adjust to changing conditions, while producing enough income to meet our needs going forward without seriously decreasing the principle or incurring any more risk than necessary.

 Since each fund is a balanced fund in its own right, most of the rebalancing between stocks and bonds will be done automatically by the fund managers.
-If any of the funds lag behind, we can rebalance the portfolio by reinvesting surplus income back into the laggards.
+If any of the funds grows out of balance, we can bring it back in balance manually each time we cash some out.